pfheatwole/thesis/source/conclusion.rst

 Lines
 -----

-* The parameters for the :ref:`brakes <paraglider_components>` are confusing at first glance, and tedious to tune.
+* The parameters for the :ref:`brakes <paraglider_components:Brakes>` are
+  confusing at first glance, and tedious to tune.
 At the least they would benefit from an automated procedure where instead of having to tune :math:`s_\textrm{start,1}` and :math:`s_\textrm{stop,1}` to match :math:`\kappa_b` (which was in turn limited by the :math:`\bar{\delta_d}_\textrm{max}` supported by the aerodynamic coefficient